improbable-research/keanu/docs/doc_templates/thermometer-example.md

 ## The problem?

-You are sat inside a room.
+You are sitting in a room.
 Feeling rather hot you decide to measure the temperature of the room.
 You have two thermometers at your disposal.
-Unfortunately, these thermometers deteriorate with age and one is a year old and the other is five years old.
+Unfortunately, these thermometers deteriorate with age: one is a year old and the other is five years old.
 As a result, the newer one provides quite accurate results whereas the older one provides less accurate results.

 Let's calculate the temperature of the room given these two measurements.